(You have options in perusing this page: see my Power Browsing advice.)

 There are "High priority" updates, which I generally do, apart from the things noted already.
 And there are "Software, optional" and "Hardware, optional" updates.
 I tend to be much more relaxed, conservative, (reactionary?!) about these.
 Especially before I've done my first full system/ disk image.
 Microsoft means well, but if your computer, unbeknownst to you or Microsoft has a bit of slightly eccentric hardware, and you've installed an "upgrade" which leaves your hardware not working, do you want to start into the "joys" of system restore?
 I don't take the chance of having to go there.
 Okay- traffic on my LAN may travel a little slower.
 But if it is WORKING....?

 (Skip this paragraph if you like!)
 (It was written a while ago, but the points it make remain valid.)
-By the way- On the admittedly bought- a- while- ago, brought- into- use- today machine I am going through initial setup on as I write this for you, I have had to do four (I think it is) Windows Updates to get to the point where there are no "new" updates for my system.
+By the way- On the admittedly bought- a- while- ago, brought- into- use- today machine I was going through initial setup on as I created one edition of this for you, I had to do four Windows Updates to get to the point where there were no "new" updates for my system.
 In the first update, as I remember things, I installed (among other things) .NET 1.0.
 The next update applied a patch to that.
 The next time I think that I had .NET 1.1 (The updater hadn't proposed putting 1.1 on the first time because 1.0 wasn't present).
 And then the next time (as I remember and interpret things), the updater said "Oh!
 You have the basic .NET 1.1 framework (which you didn't have before).
 You need the security patch that came out a while after 1.1 first came out."
 All of this just to illustrate for you the fact that you have to do update again and again, as often as you can stand to take the time, to be sure you are fully updated.
 As I said in regard to security suite updating: Sometimes you are at "A", the world is at "C", and you have to go to "B" to get ready to go to "C".
 Sigh.

 (Return to Table of Contents)